Waboodoo/HTTP-Shortcuts/docs/scripting.md

 If you want to listen for incoming data from the TCP connection, you can specify so by passing in a configuration object as the fourth parameter.
 This object may have the following fields:

-- `read`: If set to "text", all incoming data is read as text and returned.
-If set to "line", only a single line of text is read and returned.
+- `read`: If set to "text", all incoming data is read as text and returned as a string.
+If set to "line", only a single line of text is read and returned as a string.
 If not specified, nothing is read and `null` is returned.
 - `timeout`: The time in milliseconds after which the socket is automatically closed.
 Must be at most 30000, defaults to 3000.
 If `read` is set to "text" and this timeout is hit, all data that was read until that point is returned.
 - `charset`: The charset that should be used to decode the incoming data.
 Defaults to UTF-8.